A cohomological Seiberg-Witten invariant emerging from the adjunction inequality: Construction of the invariant I I: Perturbations and counting arguments

-By the construction of the homeomorphism given in \cref{prop: structure of the subspace of the domain of phi}, the map in the case of \eqref{eq: composition of disjoint maps} above are continuous.
-The maps in other cases are obviously continuous, therefore the whole map $\vp_{\si}$ is.
+By the construction of the homeomorphism given in \cref{prop: structure of the subspace of the domain of phi}, the map in the case of \eqref{eq: composition of disjoint maps} above is continuous.
+The maps in other cases are obviously continuous, and so is the whole map $\vp_{\si}$.
+Continuity of $\vp_{\si}$ and the compactness of $[0, R(\si)]^{\si}$ imply that the parameterized moduli space, defined soon later, with respect to $\vp_{\si}$ is compact.

 The procedure above can be continued to $k = n+1$ since the codimension of $\calW$ is $b^{+}$ and we have assumed that $b^{+} > n+2$; however, we stop it at $k = n$.
 (In the subsequent subsections, we will use cobordism arguments, and therefore consider $(n+2)$-parameter families.
 Our hypothesis $b^{+} \geq n+3$ will be needed in those arguments.)
 We eventually obtain perturbations \eqref{eq: family of perturbations} for each $k \in \{-1, 0, \ldots, n\}$.